jeka-dev/jeka/docs/tutorials/build-projects.md

 If the project seems not being reflected in IntelliJ, go to the Intellij project root dir, then execute `jeka intellij: initProject`.

+!!! tip
+    A README.md file is generated at the root of the project, mentioning the usual commands to run.

-## Configure project with text
+## Configure project with properties

-We can configure basic aspects of a project using text configuration only.
+We can configure basic aspects of a project using properties configuration only.

 ### Add dependencies